oversizedhat/oscarberg.com/content/blog/rpi-docker.md

 sudo usermod -aG docker pi
 sudo pip3 install docker-compose
 ```
-Now you are set to do whatever kind of madness you set to to do.
+Now you are set up to do whatever kind of madness you set out to do.

 ----
 #### Bonus, copy a local directory to your Pi